VictorTaelin/Moonad-web-legacy/README.md

         a_node = self.nodes[a_addr]
         b_node = self.nodes[b_addr]

-        # If both nodes have the same label, connects their neighbors (annihilation)
+        # If both nodes have the same label, connects their neighbors
         if a_node.label == b_node.label:
             a_aux1_dest = self.enter_port(Pointer(a_addr, 1))
             b_aux1_dest = self.enter_port(Pointer(b_addr, 1))